tinker-engine/tinker-engine/README.md

 out all the `Protocol` and `Algorithm` objects found by Tinker Engine.
 These are the objects available for use when Tinker Engine is run.

+# Acknowledgments

+This material is based upon work supported by the Defense Advanced Research Projects Agency (DARPA) under Contract No. HR001120C0055.
+Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the DARPA.

 # IGNORE EVERYTHING BELOW

 ## Getting started